Human Resource is a huge market as every year you have a fresh batch of professionals who are ready to dive into the sea of corporate companies.

 The job posting sites are not just for posting and closing the job vacancies.
 It is a one stop shop where you can track the progress of your application.

 Once a job seeker has applied for the job, he or she can track the status via the job portal.

-This process of tracking has helped both the sides – job seekers as well as job providers, to remain updated on the status without the need to send hundreds of follow up mails.
+This process of tracking has helped both the sides – job seekers as well as job providers, to remain updated on the status without the need to send hundreds of follow up emails.

 9. Be proactive:

-As a hiring person you can proactively search on the candidate list based on the requirements that would be coming to your desk in future.
+As a hiring person, you can proactively search on the candidate list based on the requirements that would be coming to your desk in the future.